 The two-piece construction consists of the REACT core and a soft ionomer cover.
 This cover keeps spin down and has enhanced durability with resistance to scuffing and shearing.

 - a 342 aerodynamic dimple pattern that reduces drag

 - a built-in alignment aid that helps you line up putts and gives you feedback on your roll

 This ball delivers tons of distance on all shots, yet it still provides a nice amount of spin and control around the greens.
-Customers love how it provides a similar level of performance to high-end balls at a much lower cost.
+We love how it provides a similar level of performance to high-end balls at a much lower cost.

 This ball has a low compression rating of 35, making it easy for slower swing speeds to compress at impact.
 At the same time, the Surlyn cover helps to add durability and reduce spin, and the 302 dimple pattern helps improve launch.

 The 2-piece construction of the Duo Soft+ includes a proprietary VelocitiCOR which works to maximize energy transfer to the ball.

 What’s awesome about the Wilson Duo Soft+ ball is that it’s not only available in six colours, but also with optional printed logos of NFL teams, Chicago, and the Super Bowl LVI.
 These specially designed balls are a little more expensive than the plain variant.

 Golfers love the good distance, affordability, durability, superb feel from tee to green, and impressive spin around the greens considering it has a Surlyn cover.